Sty—Child Care and Schools

 • Sties may enlarge and burst and spontaneously drain.

-• Sties are differ from chalazions.
+• Sties differ from chalazions.
 Chalazions are caused by inflammation or an infection of an oil gland in the eyelid.
 Chalazions are not typically red or tender, do not spontaneously drain, and may persist for months.

 What are the incubation and contagious periods?